Working in Bahrain

 Job market in Bahrain

-Oil was discovered in Bahrain in 1932, and while the oil industry is largely responsible for the country's initial rapid modernisation, the Bahraini government has taken large leaps towards diversifying the economy.
-The archipelago is still a petroleum player – more than half of export receipts and government revenue is derived from the oil sector, but Bahrain is also a banking and financial capital in the region.
+Oil was discovered in Bahrain in the 1930s, and while the oil industry is largely responsible for the country's initial rapid modernisation, the Bahraini government has taken large leaps towards diversifying the economy.
+The archipelago is still a major petroleum producer, but Bahrain is also a banking and financial capital in the region.

 As a result of Bahrain's economic growth, many multinational companies have established their regional headquarters in Manama, its capital and commercial centre.